The Quarters at Mankato

 The Quarters at Mankato provides amenity-filled student living for students at Minnesota State University, Mankato.

-The demolition of two historic residence halls, the Gage Towers, ushered in the need for new student housing at Minnesota State University, Mankato (MSU,M).
+The demolition of two historic residence halls, the Gage Towers, ushered in the need for new student housing at Minnesota State Mankato.